jon-williamson/jon-williamson.github.io/projects/isr.markdown

 # Talks

+21 November 2025.
+Jon Williamson. **Causal inference is not statistical inference: how Evidential Pluralism mitigates the replication crisis**.
+[Bergen Philosophy of Science Workshop](https://www4.uib.no/en/research/research-groups/philosophy-of-science-and-mathematics/events/bergen-philosophy-of-science-workshop-i).
+Also, Mainz Epistemology of Science workshop (8 September), University of Liverpool Stapledon Colloquium (15 October), and University of Leeds Centre for Theoretical Philosophy (5 November).

 27-30 August 2025.
 Rose Trappes and Luana Poliseli. **Citizen science, aesthetics of nature, and conservation**.
 EPSA25 – European Philosophy of Science Association, Groningen.

 20-25 July 2025.
 Luana Poliseli. **Arts and Aesthetics in knowledge co-production for environmental conservation and eco-resistance movements**.
 ISHPSSB – International Society for History, Philosophy and Social Studies of Biology, Porto.